What does .75 FTE mean?

 Employees who participate in the health plan will continue to receive a full health credit (University contribution).

-- Employees would continue to receive the basic life insurance coverage of $10,000.
+- Employees would continue to receive the basic life insurance coverage of one times the employee's salary.
 The amount of the supplemental life insurance coverage (1, 2 or 3 times salary) would be reduced, since it is based on a budgeted salary.

 - Retirement contributions would continue and be reduced and based on actual hours worked (excluding overtime).